ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ## Introduction

-High-throughput sequencing facilitated has generated vast quantities of DNA and RNA reads from various organisms<sup>(Reinert et al., 2015)<sup>.
-As a result, researchers are faced with the task of identifying the  This project aims to investigate how the choice of reference genome and alignment software impacts on read alignment success.
+High-throughput sequencing has generated vast quantities of DNA and RNA reads from various organisms<sup>2</sup>.
+As a result, researchers are faced with the task of identifying the genomic regions to which these reads belong<sup>2</sup>.
+The most common approach for this task is to align reads to a reference genome, which helps in determining sequence variations that influence traits within a population, as well as deducing phylogenetic relationships<sup>2,4</sup>.

+Unfortunately, this process is computationally demanding and requires efficient algorithms<sup>2</sup>, especially when involving genomes that are large<sup>3</sup> and/or contain long and complex repeat patterns<sup>1</sup>.
+Additionally, researchers must choose an appropriate reference genome: either a complete genome from a distantly related species or a fragmented genome from the same species.
+Each choice has its own set of challenges.

+This project aims to explore how the choice of reference genome and alignment software affects alignment success.
+By aligning 10 burbot reads to both a fragmented burbot genome and a complete cod genome using the "Burrows-Wheeler Aligner" ("BWA") and "Bowtie 2" alignment software, this project can hopefully identify the most effective alignment method for maximizing alignment success rates.

 ## Files